google/quiver-dart/README.md

 `escapeRegex` escapes special regex characters in a String so that it can be used as a literal match inside of a RegExp.

-## time.dart

-`Clock` provides points in time relative to the current point in time, for
-example: now, 2 days ago, 4 weeks from now, etc. For tesability, use Clock rather than other ways of accessing time, like `new DateTime()`, so that you can use a fake time function in your tests to control time.

 ## strings.dart

 `isBlank` checks if a string is `null`, empty or made of whitespace characters.